PravindaPerera/Creator/README.md

 # Creator
-A Toolkit to propose a high-level architecture based on Microservices and Serverless technologies for a given enterprise application...
+A Toolkit to propose a high-level architecture based on Microservices and Serverless technologies for a given enterprise application

 ### Directory Structure